 This year alone, we will deliver almost 9 million doses of 15 different vaccines to help protect Australians against diseases ranging from influenza and whooping cough to meningococcal meningitis.

-Sanofi Pasteur works in partnership with all levels of government as well as with the medical community to ensure the value of vaccine innovation is recognised and the benefits realised for all Australians.
+Sanofi works in partnership with all levels of government as well as with the medical community to ensure the value of vaccine innovation is recognised and the benefits realised for all Australians.

 How do vaccines work?

 Vaccines essentially work to strengthen our immune system to protect against a viral or bacterial infection.
 They do this by producing an immune response, the body’s natural way of defending itself, without causing illness.2,3

 Most vaccines use dead or severely weakened viruses or bacteria to train our body to recognise and fight the specific virus that causes an illness.
 They do not cause an infection, but our immune system still sees them as an ‘enemy’ and produces antibodies to help protect against future infection.2,3

 Our immune system is likely to remember the ‘enemy’ and when exposed to that virus or bacteria in the future, will rapidly produce antibodies to destroy it.2,3

 Vaccination is one the most successful forms of disease prevention.4 Vaccines help protect us from many viral and bacterial infections that can cause serious illness and claim lives.
 Vaccination is one of the most important things we can do to protect ourselves and our children from vaccine preventable illness.5,6